History of the Forts and Lighthouses of Salvador

 Forts and lighthouses in Salvador de Bahia

-The construction of forts and lighthouses was due to the need to protect the city of Salvador and that the first colonizing objective of the Portuguese was to ensure sovereignty over the discovered territory.
+The construction of forts and lighthouses was motivated by the need to protect the city of Salvador and guarantee Portuguese sovereignty over the discovered territory.

-Strategically, the choice of the high mountain proved to be convenient to the military model then dominant in Portugal, since the plateau was located in the inner part of the Baia de Todos os Santos and this was a good anchorage to shelter the ships.
+Strategically, the choice of the high mountain proved to be convenient for the military model then dominant in Portugal, since the plateau was located in the inner part of the Bay of All Saints, an excellent anchorage for ships.

 Mapa dos Fortes de Salvador da Bahia